priyesh009/aws-data-project/codes/aws_lambda_codes/recursiveLambda/readme.md

 - SQL
 - YAML and JSON

-**Recursive Lambda Function**
+**Recursive Lambda Function**:
 A lambda function RecursiveLambda is created in my personal AWS account via CI/CD setup configure with this GitHub Repository.

 CloudFormation YAML code for this lambda setup is at this location in Resources section with resource name **RecursiveLambda**: https://github.com/priyesh009/aws-data-project/blob/master/samTemplate.yaml

 - **recursive_lambda.py**
 The recursive_lambda.py acts as our AWS lambda function's handler.
 This is the driving file of data extraction process landing process and performs the below functions.
+Location: https://github.com/priyesh009/aws-data-project/blob/master/codes/aws_lambda_codes/recursiveLambda/recursive_lambda.py

 - Imports Utilities: Processor Class from processor.py and python functions from utils.py.
-- Imports s3_put function from lambda layers.
+- Imports s3_put function from **lambda layers**.
 Location: https://github.com/priyesh009/aws-data-project/blob/master/codes/aws_lambda_codes/LambdaLib/python/lambda_layers.py
 - Loads the table_sql.json from config directory.

 lambda_handler is used to connect to the DB and fetches the data per table by iterating over the table list and its corresponding SQL Query mentioned in the config file.
 This function passes the event along with parameters like S3 bucket name, S3 Key, DB string, and data processing python function to the process method of Processor Class.